sid-agrawal/sid-agrawal.github.io/_posts/2022-01-25-virtual-machine-monitor.md

 the VM.
 This additional state is denoted by the dictionary `cpu_state` below.

 Furthermore, there are certain actions that the processor does automatically, which have to be mimicked by the host OS.
 For instance, when a user process issues a system call.
-The process automatically switches the address space and sets the kernel bit in the CPU.
+The processor automatically switches the address space and sets the kernel bit in the CPU.
 Similarly, when the kernel returns from the system call, the hardware automatically switches back to the user's address space and unsets the kernel bit in the CPU.